 Next, it is critical to not only empty your dryer lint traps, but to clean the dryer vents periodically.
 Dryer exhaust typically carries a significant amount of lint along with it, which can collect in the hose and vent, eventually clogging the airway.
 This flammable material combined with the heat created by the dryer causes a significant fire hazard if it builds up.

 Last, it is best practice to have your dryer vents professionally cleaned by a specialist at least once a year.
 Dryer vent cleaning specialists will ensure that your dryer is running in a safe and effective manner that mitigates any possibility of a dryer fire.
-Contact Certified Heating & Air Conditioning today with any questions regarding dryer vent maintenance in your home!
+Contact Certified Heating and Air Conditioning today with any questions regarding dryer vent maintenance in your home!
 Our trained professionals will be happy to answer any questions and ease any concerns you may have.